Program overview

 Graduates of the Bachelor of Computing (Honours) - Biomedical Computing program can pursue a variety of career paths in Canada, including:

-• Biotechnician: Work in laboratories to support the development of biotechnological products and processes.
+• Biotechnician: Work in laboratories to develop and improve biotechnological products and processes.

-• Medical Application Programmer: Design and develop software applications for medical devices and healthcare systems.
+• Medical Application Programmer: Design and develop software applications for medical use, enhancing patient care and data management.

-• Medical or Pharmaceutical Researcher: Conduct research to develop new medical treatments and pharmaceuticals.
+• Medical or Pharmaceutical Researcher: Conduct research to develop new medical treatments and understand diseases.

-• Computational Biologist: Use computational techniques to analyze biological data and solve complex biological problems.
+• Computational Biologist: Use computational techniques to analyze biological data, aiding in research and development in health sciences.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.